A Balance Of Mindset And Mental Health

 Olympic season.
 Lights, action, the world tunes in to singular moments of sporting excellence and achievement.
 Spills, thrills, smiles and tears – and when its done, the world moves on, swimming among those sports that slides back down the spectrum of media exposure.

-Behind the scenes: burnout.
+Behind the scenes: burnout, mental health issues.
 No, not the swimmer – the coach.
 Followed by the risk of all things collapsing about the coach.

 Behind the scenes: across the world this weekend, coaches will be steeped in work in training and at meets, long hours on the deck, travelling and coping with the load ahead of them.
 For many all will be well.
 For some, it will not.
 Anti-social moments ahead, as far as family life and the balance of all things go.